top of page

 Beautiful Old Town

-Eat polenta at La Tinèra
+Eat Polenta at La Tinèra

-Ride the cable car up Monte Brè
+Ride the Cable Car Up Monte Brè

 Colorful flags hang between trees over an outdoor café with tables.
 Mountain view in the background, blue sky, and serene atmosphere.